danbulant/design/src/routes/posts/rust-basics/index.md

 ```

 Another thing of interest is that you can also use `use` inside functions.
 Then the library won't be imported if it's not used (i.e. if the function doesn't appear in the code path, for example if you use a mock library for tests and `use` only in tests, it won't be imported when building normally).

+---

+Thanks for reading this {story ? "little story (with some documentation)" : "post"}.
+Hope that you learned something (which I did, even during writing the post).

+*no crabs were harmed in the making of this post*